 Availability of surface water for cultivation has not changed during Kharif in the studied villages in the command area of the project sites in last five years.
 But, in 35.7 percent cases, there is short supply of water during Rabi and 41.5 percent short supply in Boro season in comparison to the situation 5 years before.
 As a result, ground water extraction and utilization has increased in the nearby villages in the command area in last five years.
 Growth in utilization of ground water during kharif is less than that of Rabi and Boro.
-About 9 % farmers have been extracting more ground water in Kharif in comparison to earlier years (5 years before) whereas 28.4 percent farmers extracting more ground water for irrigation during Rabi and 30.5 percent farmers in Boro season.
-Overall, it is evident that ground water extraction and its use for agricultural purposes has increased in the command area due to reduced supply of surface water.
-As the project intends to increase surface water supply in the existing irrigation system, it is expected that ground water dependency will reduce.
-Further conjunctive water use and promotion of pressurized irrigation system will help in improving the water use efficiency and productivity.
+About 9 percent farmers have been extracting more ground water in Kharif in comparison to earlier years (5 years before) whereas 28.4 percent farmers extracting more ground water for irrigation during Rabi and 30.5 percent farmers in Boro season.
+Overall, it is evident that ground water extraction and its use for agricultural purposes has increased in the command area with the reduced supply of surface water.
+As the project intends to provide surface water supply in the existing command area, it is expected that it will reduce the ground water dependency.
+Further conjunctive water use and promotion of pressurized irrigation system will help in improving the water use efficiency and water productivity.